 Donald Trump put immigration front and center on his agenda when he announced his presidential bid back in 2015.
 It’s an issue that rarely fades from the news cycle, given ongoing policy steps that range from building the infamous wall to cutting the annual refugee cap to forging a series of pacts akin to safe third country deals with the Northern Triangle countries.

-While each of the Democratic presidential candidates as of late January support establishing some form of pathway to citizenship for the roughly 11 million undocumented immigrants currently in the United States, their policies diverge when it comes to issues such as the wall at the U.S.-Mexico border.
+While each of the Democratic presidential candidates as of late January supported establishing some form of pathway to citizenship for the roughly 11 million undocumented immigrants currently in the United States, their policies diverged when it came to issues such as the wall at the U.S.-Mexico border.

 - See candidate positions on other topics: climate change, security, trade, Venezuela.

-- This article was originally published on January 29, 2020, and gets updated as candidates either state new positions on the topic or leave the race.
+- This article was originally published on January 29, 2020.

 - Lea este artículo en español.